This post has been updated for 2023 to provide newer, more relevant advice for Upwork.

 Write in clear, concise sentences.
 Focus on how YOU can help clients get their project completed.

-There is a whole chapter in my book on how to create the perfect Upwork profile where we go into an indepth look at what makes a good profile stand out.
+There is a whole chapter in my ebook on how to create the perfect Upwork profile where we go into an in-depth look at what makes a good profile stand out.

 Remember that Upwork is an online work environment and you want to show that you are professional.
 Focus on your face, wear suitable attire, take the photo in a neutral environment and smile!

-In my Upwork Profile Sample, you can see that I uploaded two examples of content that I had written for a company I used to work at.
+In my Upwork Profile Example, you can see that I uploaded two examples of content that I had written for a company I used to work at.

-My chosen skills are actually Market Researcher, but at the time I had no sample reports to show.
+My chosen skills were actually to try and be a Market Researcher, but at the time I had no sample reports to show.
 However, I had read online that having a 100% complete profile really helps.

 By showing evidence that I have done professional work and it is published online for anyone to see.
-This helps build trust between potential clients and freelancers.
+This helps build trust between potential Upwork clients and the freelancer.

 If you are creating your Upwork profile as a beginner freelancer and you don’t have ANY samples to upload, then think about creating a simple website and writing some content for it.
-You can use the website to show your skills in building websites, graphic design, social media knowledge.
+You can use the website to show your skills in building websites, graphic design, SEO knowledge.